Wine in Social Life and Life in Society

 Royal Collection Trust, Hampton Court Palace, Molesey, Surrey, United Kingdom

 In 1520, a famous meeting between Henry VIII and Francois I – that of The Field of the Cloth of Gold – took place on French soil, in the English enclave of Calais.
 To the right of the canvas we can see the temporary palace built for Henry VIII.
-A crowd has come to admire the camp and its accoutrements, such as the two fountains of red wine in front of the King’s palace.
+A crowd has come to admire the camp and its accoutrements, such as fountains spurting wine and beer in front of the King’s palace for people's consumption.

 Wine is often shown as a key part of life well lived.
 Wine, which “makes glad the heart of man” (Psalm 104:15) is associated with social encounters, romance, festivities and even politics.
 Wine is the companion of social life and life in society.